Belvoir, Leicestershire: History

+In December 1936 the civil parish was enlarged by gaining the former area of Harston and Knipton parishes which were abolished.

+On 1 April 1965 the parish gained 146 acres from Woolsthorpe by Belvoir in Lincolnshire and 9 acres went the other way.

+Geography

 The parish includes the villages of Belvoir, Knipton and Harston.
 Nearby places outside the parish are Woolsthorpe by Belvoir, Redmile, and Croxton Kerrial.

 The village is the site of Belvoir Castle, which "stands on a prominent spur jutting northwards" into the Vale of Belvoir.